ag143/Az-900/mod-1-cloud-concepts.md

 IaaS is similar to take and bake — you don’t have to shop for separate ingredients, but you still have to heat the oven, set the table and clean up.
 One level up is delivery — no oven to heat, but you still have to figure out drinks and dishes.
 One additional level up is going out to a restaurant, which is similar to SaaS, where you have the least work and you’re paying someone else to wash the dishes.

 ## iaas
+- You are a infra guy
+- Rent the hardware
+- lift and shift migration
+- You need control of your app

 ## paas
+- it is developer friendly
+- **show app service** : Cloud features such as scalability, high-availability,

 ## saas

 ## Comparison